ml-explore/mlx-examples/clip/README.md

 Run the above example with `python clip.py`.

-To embed only images or only the text pass just the ``input_ids`` or ``pixel_values``, respectively.
+To embed only images or only the text, pass only the ``input_ids`` or ``pixel_values``, respectively.

-This example implements minimal image preprocessing and tokenization to reduce dependencies.
+This example re-implements minimal image preprocessing and tokenization to reduce dependencies.
 For additional preprocessing functionality, you can use ``transformers``.
 The file `hf_preproc.py` has an example.